glihm/starknet-abigen-rs/README.md

 The `abigen!` macro generate all the events associated types, and this always include one enum always named `Event`.

-Any contract you use `abigen!` on will contain this enum, and this also inclues the convertion from `EmittedEvent`, which is the `starknet-rs` type returned when we fetch events.
+Any contract you use `abigen!` on will contain this enum, and this also includes the convertion from `EmittedEvent`, which is the `starknet-rs` type returned when we fetch events.

 So you can do this: